 Glimmerglass State Park, Cooperstown

-Fees: Vehicle entrance is $7 per car from Memorial Day to Labor Day.
-Free with Empire Pass.
+Fees: Vehicle entrance is $7 per car from May 27 through Labor Day.
+Free with a New York State pass.

-Glimmerglass State Park got its name because James Fenimore Cooper referred to Otsego Lake as “Glimmerglass” in his book “The Leatherstocking Tales.”
-The calm, peaceful upstate New York beach is a great place to go swimming, boating or fishing.
-The lake contains an abundance of panfish, pickerel and smallmouth and largemouth bass.
-Within the park, visitors can hike or bike along miles of nature trails, have a picnic in the shaded picnic area, play with their children on the playgrounds or even set up camp overnight.
+Glimmerglass State Park got its name from James Fenimore Cooper’s reference to Otsego Lake as “Glimmerglass” in his book “The Leatherstocking Tales.”
+This calm, peaceful upstate New York beach is a great place to go swimming, boating or fishing.
+The lake contains an abundance of panfish, pickerel, smallmouth and largemouth bass.
+Within the park, visitors can hike or bike along miles of nature trails, have a meal in the shaded picnic area, play with their children on the playgrounds or even set up camp overnight.